google/mesop/docs/guides/state_management.md

     me.text(state.val)
 ```

+## Use immutable default values

+Similar to [regular dataclasses which disallow mutable default values](https://docs.python.org/3/library/dataclasses.html#mutable-default-values), you need to avoid mutable default values such as list and dict for state classes.
+Using mutable default values can result in leaking state across sessions which can be a serious privacy issue.

+You **MUST** use immutable default values _or_ use dataclasses `field` initializer _or_ not set a default value.

+???+ success "Good: immutable default value"
+      Setting a default value to an immutable type like str is OK.

+      ```py
+      @me.stateclass
+      class State:
+        a: str = "abc"
+      ```

+???+ failure "Bad: mutable default value"

+    This will raise an exception because dataclasses prevents you from using mutable collection types like `list` as the default value because this is a common footgun.

+    ```py
+    @me.stateclass
+    class State:
+      a: list[str] = ["abc"]
+    ```

+???+ success "Good: default factory"

+    If you want to set a field to a mutable default value, use default_factory in the `field`  function from the dataclasses module to create a new instance of the mutable default value for each instance of the state class.

+    ```py
+    from dataclasses import field

+    @me.stateclass
+    class State:
+      a: list[str] = field(default_factory=lambda: ["abc"])
+    ```

+???+ success "Good example of no default value"

+    If you want a default of an empty list, you can just not define a default value and Mesop will automatically define an empty list default value.

+    For example, if you write the following:

+    ```py
+    @me.stateclass
+    class State:
+      a: list[str]
+    ```

+    It's the equivalent of:

+    ```py
+    @me.stateclass
+    class State:
+      a: list[str] = field(default_factory=list)
+    ```

 ## How State Works

 `me.stateclass` is a class decorator which tells Mesop that this class can be retrieved using the `me.state` method, which will return the state instance for the current user session.